 Do birdhouses need perches?
 A perch is typically a round stick or wooden dowel placed below the entrance hole that allows a bird to balance and rest on before entering the birdhouse.
-This article will examine the advantages and disadvantages of adding a perch to your birdhouse, along with the ideal length and placement of a perch.
+This article will examine the advantages/benefits and disadvantages/drawbacks of adding a perch to your birdhouse, along with the ideal length and placement of a perch.
 We will also discuss the differences between a perch and a porch.
 Find more birdhouse and feeder ideas.

 Advantages of a Perch on a Birdhouse